darrylcauldwell/darrylcauldwell.github.io/content/post/git-branch.md

   remotes/origin/master
 ```

-So I make some changes, commit then and try and push using same command as earlier.
+The next non-intuitive aspect is when I change a file and commit this to local repository and then try and push using same command as earlier.
+We can see from commit output that the file was changed but the push does

 ```
 git commit -m 'these are changes I made'